janaagaard75/expo-and-typescript/README.md

 <img src="https://github.com/janaagaard75/expo-and-typescript/raw/master/assets/app-icon.png" height="50">

 This repository is a [React Native](https://facebook.github.io/react-native/) demo app using the [Expo framework](https://expo.io) and written in [TypeScript](http://www.typescriptlang.org).
-It used to also contain a type definition file for Expo, but that work has been merged into the [`@types/expo`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/expo) package.
+The repo used to also contain a type definition file for Expo, but that work has been merged into the [`@types/expo`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/expo) package.

 The app is published on Expo: [Expo and TypeScript on Expo](https://expo.io/@janaagaard75/expo-and-typescript).
 It is not published to the app stores, but you can run it on an Android device, if install the free [Expo client](https://expo.io/tools#client).